 The researchers’ findings were published in the journal Drug and Alcohol Dependence.

-Previous research published by Dr. Arria had already shown a correlation between energy drink consumption and alcohol dependence, as well as the use of nonmedical prescription stimulants (NPS), or illegal drugs.
+Previous research published by Dr. Arria had already shown a correlation between energy drink consumption and

 However, this is the first cohort study to take into account potential correlations between energy drink consumption and substance use, differentiating between distinct patterns of energy drink ingestion.

 These different patterns of energy drink consumption were referred to as “trajectories,” and the researchers identified four: “persistent trajectory,” “non-use trajectory,” “intermediate trajectory,” and “desisting trajectory.”

 The trajectory groups were defined according to how many energy drinks the participants were likely to have consumed year by year during the first 4 years of the study.
 The substance use outcomes at age 25 were then compared among the four groups.

 Of all participants, 51.4 percent had a persistent trajectory of energy drink consumption, 20.6 percent were non-users, 17.4 percent had an intermediate trajectory, and 10.6 percent were desisting, or cutting down on energy drinks over time.

 The researchers found that participants with a persistent trajectory of energy drink consumption were at a much higher risk of using NPS and stimulant drugs, and being diagnosed with an alcohol use disorder at age 25.